What is an LLC Registered Agent? (The Complete Guide)

 Two different agent planning on a piece of paper

-A registered commercial agent is a person or entity that has registered with the state by submitting a commercial registered agent listing statement to the Secretary of State in accordance with the Model Registered Agent Act (MoRAA) or another comparable state law.
+A commercial registered agent is a person or entity that has formally registered with the state by filing a commercial registered agent listing statement with the Secretary of State — in line with the Model Registered Agent Act (MoRAA) or a comparable state law.

-On the other hand, a non-commercial registered agent is an individual or an agent service that hasn't filed the listing statement with the state.
+A non-commercial registered agent, on the other hand, is an individual or service that hasn't filed that listing statement with the state.

 Related articles: